dbca-wa/wastd/docs/business_analysts.rst

 Task
 ----

 * Improve the information pipeline from databased, stranded animal to ministerial / managerial inquiry, so that timely, defensible, reproducible, and accessible insight is available.
-* Digitise and curate the backlog of old stranding reports, while retaining the full data lineage.
+* Digitise and curate the backlog of old stranding reports, while retaining full data lineage.

 Constraints
 -----------